Design & Technology

 Through engaging and challenging lessons students will learn to enjoy learning in subjects which foster and promote interests for later life and lead to employability and success in a whole range of careers.

-The Design and Technology Department at Carlton le Willows Academy has an experienced, committed team who use their enthusiasm to provide students with a fun and stimulating experience across all areas of the DT curriculum, which includes Food, Graphics and Resistant Materials.
+The Design and Technology Department at Carlton le Willows Academy has an experienced, committed team who use their enthusiasm to provide students with a fun and stimulating experience across all areas of the DT curriculum, which includes Food, Graphics and Engineering.

 KS3